Chaldene/pancam/To-Do.md

 ## Prioties

-- Add the rest of the HRC, WAC and FW plots
+- Add the rest of the HRC and WAC plots
 - SWIS read XML that generates data?
 - Split data into activities so that it is easy to view HK etc.
 - Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.